rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 written in Rust as a gstreamer plugin to convert certain media encodings from one format to another.

-Doucmentation for building Proton is available on [Github][Proton-Github].
+Documentation for building Proton is available on [Github][Proton-Github].
 Further documentation on Media Converter and its source code is available on the module's [repository][Proton-Media-Converter-Github]